Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Appendix

 \section{Appendix}

 The full \hpf expressed in helicoidal coordinates reads: from an initial solution at $t=0$, find $\h \in\hsp(\O)$ such that, for $t>0$ and $\forall \h' \in \hspz(\O)$,

+with $\mutilde$ and $\rhotilde$ two tensors defined in Eqn.~\eqref{eq_matTensors} and \eqref{eq_matTensors_2}.
 This formulation is written in the 3D domain $\Othreed$, not yet reduced to a 2D problem.
 In the case of non-helicoidally symmetric boundary conditions, the solution $\h$ is not $\xi_3$-invariant, and the dimension reduction is not immediate.

 Below, we expand the two integral terms of this formulation when the magnetic field $\h(\xi_1,\xi_2,\xi_3)$ is decomposed with Eq.~\eqref{eq_h_helicoidal_fullExpansion} and the modes $f_k(\xi_3)$ defined in Eq.~\eqref{eqn_modeDefinition}.
 We remind that these modes are orthonormal in the sense of the inner product defined in Eq.~\eqref{eq_innerProduct}.